Godsmith/trainfinity3/README.md

 ## TODO

+- one way track still shows in the wrong direction
+- make camera movement less jerky
 - Prevent focusing on expand buttons
 - Music and sound effect volume/toggle
 - Terrain tiles are sometimes blank when created